 Reports on new drug development, food allergy treatment, asthma, and skin disorders from both East and West.
 Speakers from Henan Medical University, MIT, and Columbia University as well as Mount Sinai.
 Patients will describe their treatment with Chinese herbal medicine.
 More to come as the program takes shape.

 “Treatment Summer Camp” to be held at Mount Sinai July 16-21

-In July, Dr. Xiu-Min Li held the annual “treatment summer camp” at the Mount Sinai Faculty Practice for the first time.
-The Kravis Children’s Hospital at Mount Sinai said on its Facebook page:
+July 16-21, 2018 Dr. Xiu-Min Li will hold the annual “treatment summer camp” at the Mount Sinai Faculty Practice for the first time.
+Parents who come to town for camp should come a day early so they can attend the conference on July 15–sorry no babysitting.
+The Kravis Children’s Hospital at Mount Sinai said of the 2017 camp on its Facebook page:

 “Patients and their families enjoyed Dr. Xiu-Min Li’s summer treatment camp that included a week of acupuncture, acupressure, and the ‘herbal patch’ in which medicinal herbs are applied to acupuncture points.
 They came from as far away as California and even Asia and enjoyed the great weather and many sites of New York City afterwards.
 The close interaction between patients, families, and their doctor not only delivers therapy in an intensive fashion but it also enhances the sense of teamwork and commitment that is crucial for their treatment.
 Thank you to our patients and families for participating and we hope to see you again next year!”

 Dr. Li and books about her work covered in the Netherlands.

 — voedselallergie (@AllergieVoeding) December 9, 2016

 Dr. Xiu-Min Li was interviewed by the FHTI founder Renata Bushko Hear this medical pioneer reflect on her career and achievements.